A. The truth of Jesus' resurrection.

 b.
 Knowing that your labor is not in vain in the Lord: Even if your labor is vain to everyone else, and everyone else discounts or doesn't appreciate what you do for the Lord, your labor is not in vain in the Lord.
 It doesn't matter if you get the praise or the encouragement; sometimes you will and sometimes you won't.
 But resurrection means that your labor is not in vain in the Lord.

 i.
 "You must not only work, but you must labour - put forth all your strength; and you must work and labour in the Lord - under his direction, and by his influence; for without him you can do nothing."
 (Clarke)

 ii.
 This should make us steadfast, immovable, always abounding in the work of the Lord!
-We don’t need to waver, we don’t need to change direction, we don’t need to fall, and we don’t need to quit.
-For God is not unjust to forget your work and labor of love which you have shown toward His name, in that you have ministered to the saints, and do minister.
-(Hebrews 6:10) He will show His remembrance of our work and labor of love at the resurrection!
+We don't need to waver, we don't need to change direction, we don't need to fall, and we don't need to quit.
+For God is not unjust to forget your work and labor of love which you have shown toward His name, in that you have ministered to the saints, and do minister (Hebrews 6:10).
+The Lord will show His remembrance of our work and labor of love at the resurrection.

 ©2013 David Guzik - No distribution beyond personal use without permission